Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 Kade groaned, letting his shoulders drop.
 “Of course... more work for us.
 Probably another one of those upgrades we’ll have to redo later anyway.”

 Rian allowed himself a half-smile.
 “Welcome to the glamour of ship maintenance.”

+“Check those new dampeners,” Rian ordered, making his way toward the captain.
+“I’ll go see what he wants today.”

+“Aye aye, boss,” Kade replied, already prying open the shipment crate.

+Hangar 133-B stretched vertically through several levels stacked above one another.
+On the far side, directly opposite the scaffolds, yawned a massive transit tunnel, the artery through which ships entered and departed the hangar.

+Rian glanced toward it as he walked.
+The tunnel always unsettled him, for it was vast, silent, and devoid of light.
+When no ship passed through, it became an abyss, swallowing every photon until it looked like a black hole cut through the station’s wall.

+“The absence of light terrifies us, doesn’t it?” came a voice ahead.

+Rian turned.
+The Oracle’s captain greeted, his gold-trimmed uniform catching the ambient glow.

+“The Emperor’s grace guide you, my Lord Captain,” Rian said quickly.
+His posture straightened; hands pressed to his sides as he bowed deeply.

+“And with you,” the captain answered, dismissing the salute with a faint motion of his hand.
+“The new dampeners arrived, yes?
+Will you have them installed by end of cycle?”

+Rian glanced over his shoulder.
+Kade was still wrestling with the packaging crate.
+“We’re inspecting them as we speak, my Lord.”

+The captain followed his gaze, noticing Kade’s struggle.
+A thin smile touched his lips.
+“Very well.
+I’ll be aboard the ship for most of the day.
+Have lunch with me, will you?”

+Rian froze.
+His eyes widened slightly and the world seemed to fade around him for a second.
+“Of... of course, my Lord.”

+“Carry on,” the captain said, already turning toward the Oracle’s airlock.